Dungarvan: Rail

-Until 1967 Dungarvan had a railway station on the now dismantled Mallow to Waterford line and was served by the Rosslare to Cork boat train.
-A greenway has been developed along the former line to Waterford.
+Until 1967, Dungarvan had a railway station on the now dismantled Mallow to Waterford line and was served by the Rosslare to Cork boat train.
+The Waterford Greenway has been developed along the former line to Waterford since 2017.

 Local government

-While there is evidence of local governance in Dungarvan from at least the 15th century, the town's commissioners was established in 1855.
+While there is evidence of local governance in Dungarvan from at least the 15th century, the historic corporation was extinct before the Acts of Union 1800.
+A board of town commissioners was established in 1855.
 Following the passing of the Local Government (Ireland) Act 1898, the local authority became an urban district council in 1899.
-After becoming a town council in 2002, and in common with all other town councils in Ireland, it was abolished under the Local Government Reform Act 2014.
+It became a town council in 2002.
+In common with all other town councils in Ireland, it was abolished under the Local Government Reform Act 2014.

-The local electoral area (LEA) of Dungarvan continues to elect six councillors to Waterford City and County Council.
-With the three seat LEA of Lismore, it forms the Municipal District of Dungarvan — Lismore.
-Meetings of the Dungarvan/Lismore District Council are held in the Civic Offices, Dungarvan.
+The local electoral area (LEA) of Dungarvan elects six councillors to Waterford City and County Council.
+With the three-seat LEA of Lismore, it forms the Municipal District of Dungarvan—Lismore.
+Meetings of the Dungarvan—Lismore District Council are held in the Civic Offices, Dungarvan.

 Industry

-GlaxoSmithKline's consumer products division has a manufacturing plant in Dungarvan which, as of 2011, employed approximately 700 people.
+As of 2022, the consumer products company Haleon (previously part of GSK) had a manufacturing plant in Dungarvan which then employed approximately 900 people.
 The town is also the home of Radley Engineering, the company responsible for manufacturing the Spire of Dublin.

 Dungarvan previously had a tannery, a distillery, a gasworks, and a fishing fleet.
 In the later 20th century, a source of trade and employment was Dungarvan Cooperative (creamery), which connected the town of Dungarvan with its agricultural hinterland.

 International relations

-Twin towns – sister cities
+Twin towns - sister cities

 Dungarvan has been twinned with Erie, Pennsylvania in the US since March 2007.

-Mercyhurst College, located in Erie, hosts the Global Intelligence Forum held annually in Dungarvan.
+Mercyhurst University, located in Erie, has hosted a bi-annual Global Intelligence Forum in Dungarvan.
+Each spring, Mercyhurst students and faculty also spend a term in Dungarvan as part of MU's 'study abroad' scheme.
+MU's base in Dungarvan includes its European Centre for Intelligence Research, Analytics and Training.